sensu/sensu-go-workshop/lessons/operator/04/README.md

 ### Monitoring as Code and Sensu's API-based Architecture

-Because Sensu is [API-based][sensu_api_docs], we were able to create the handlers remotely, using `sensuctl` to push the desired configuration to the API.
+Because Sensu is [API-based][sensu_api_docs], we were able to create the handlers using `sensuctl` to push the desired configuration to the backend via the [Handler API][handler_api_docs].

 We used a [Monitoring as Code][monitoring_as_code_blog_post] workflow, storing the handler configurations in local YAML files.
 We did not need to send any executable code, environment variables, or secrets along with this configuration.
 This means you can safely store the YAML configuration files in a git repo.

-The the executables are stored as assets in [Bonsai], and the secrets are in [Vault].
+The the executables are stored as assets in [Bonsai] (or a private asset server), and the secrets are stored in [Vault].
 The Sensu backend will automatically download them as needed.

 All of this works together to allow you to quickly add, remove, or change handler configurations in a live system at any time, without the need to redeploy.